Ph.D. in Psychology, Behavior Analysis

 - participatory governance and fiscal management

-- The University of Nevada, Reno behavior analysis program is significantly funded through our self-capitalization efforts.
+- The University of Nevada, Reno Behavior Analysis Program operates in part on a self-capitalization plan.
 In addition to their course loads, and research, each faculty member is responsible for overseeing entrepreneurial services that raise capital to help pay for student's tuition and salaries, as well as up to 50 percent of faculty salaries.
 Students work in these services that are valuable training opportunities to develop skills that will assist them in future careers.
-Examples of some of the program's services include the Early Childhood Autism Program, Person-centered Assessment Training and Habilitation (PATH), Satellite Programs in Behavior Analysis, an the High Sierra-BECS Autism project, The BECS-staff training and agency consultation project, or several other consultation services in schools and the community.
 The financial support of students each year is dependent on the success of our entrepreneurial services.
 The program follows an open-book management approach, and students are encouraged to take an active interest and role in the managerial and financial aspects of the services they work in.
 Although most students have been funded to date, funding is not guaranteed and must be arranged with the faculty admitting you to the program.
 Upon entering the program, students are typically assigned stipend placements in their mentor's projects for 20 hours a week or if arranged, in another of the program's various entrepreneurial services

 The University of Nevada, Reno Behavior Analysis program offers some of the best behavior analytic training in the world.
 In addition to our Association for Behavior Analysis International accredited doctoral on-campus/master's degree program and off-campus master's degree program, the department also offer Behavior Analyst Certification Board (BCBA), Board Certified Behavior Analyst (BCBA) and Board Certified Assistant Behavior Analyst (BCABA) Approved Course Sequences through our off-campus satellite programs.
 We take pride in the breadth of our research, the depth of our coursework, and in the expertise of our faculty and students.